clwang5/OpenFlights/README.md

 For using custom datasets, please see <a href="#creativity">Creativity</a>.
 The required inputs as well as commands for each of the functionality are as follows:

-All "Examples:" provided are using the processed data from the OpenFlights dataset.
+All "Example:" provided are using the processed data from the OpenFlights dataset.
 Again, please see <a href="#creativity">Creativity</a> for using custom datasets.

 1. Shortest Path Between Airports (Dijkstra's):
   - Input: starting node number (represents an airport) and destination node number (both should be integer)